Skip to main content

 Books by Gish Jen

-Gish’s mother is born in 1924 to a wealthy Shanghai family whose girls are expected to restrain themselves.
-She is constantly reprimanded: “Bad bad girl!
+Gish’s mother, Loo Shu-hsin, is born in 1924 to a wealthy Shanghai.
+Her beloved nursemaid is torn from her even as she is constantly reprimanded: “Bad bad girl!
 You don’t know how to talk!”
+Sent to a modern Catholic school by her progressive father, she receives not only an English name --- Agnes --- but a first-rate education.
 Agnes finds solace in books and, in 1947, announces her intention to pursue a PhD in America.
+As the Communist revolution looms, she sets sail --- never to return.
 Lonely and adrift in New York, she begins dating Jen Chao-Pe, an engineering student.
 They do their best to block out the increasingly dire plight of their families back home and successfully establish a new American life.
-By the time Gish is born, though, the news from China is proving inescapable; their marriage is foundering; and Agnes, confronted with a strong-willed, outspoken daughter distinctly reminiscent of herself, is repeating the refrain --- “Bad bad girl!
-You don’t know how to talk!” --- as she recapitulates the harshness of her own childhood.
+By the time Gish is born, though, the news from China is proving inescapable; their marriage is foundering; and Agnes recapitulates the harshness of her own childhood.

 by Gish Jen - Fiction, Short Stories